open-switch/opx-test/README.md

 # How to run smoke test

 1. Download ansible in any server/laptop(see Ansible Installation).
-2. Edit the hosts file with the details on management IP, username, password/key (For ONIE, there needs to be seperate host with username as root, check the   sample hosts file)
+2. Edit the hosts file with the details on management IP, username, password/key (For onie_hostname, there needs to be seperate host with username as root and password as empty, hostname which has default admin/admin username and password, check the sample hosts file)
-3. Run the playbook with the command where 'hostname' is the hostname for OPX installation from ONIE, IMG_LOCATION is the location where the OPX image is located and IMG_NAME is the name of the file which is copied to the tmp directory of ONIE
+3. Run the playbook with the command where 'onie_hostname' is the hostname for OPX installation from ONIE, 'hostname' is the OPX hostname, IMG_LOCATION is the location where the OPX image is located and IMG_NAME is the name of the file which is copied to the tmp directory of ONIE

-     'ansible-playbook site.yml -i hosts --extra-vars "IMG_LOCATION=http://dell-networking.bintray.com/opx-images/opx-onie-installer_1.1_amd64.bin IMG_NAME=opx_image hostname=ONIE_Leaf1" -vv'
+     'ansible-playbook site.yml -i hosts --extra-vars "IMG_LOCATION=http://dell-networking.bintray.com/opx-images/opx-onie-installer_1.1_amd64.bin IMG_NAME=opx_image onie_hostname=ONIE_Leaf1 hostname=Leaf1" -vv'

 see opx-test for all the files.